KernelTuner/kernel_tuner/sphinxdoc/html/_sources/tutorial.txt

 The values that we have picked here are just examples, you can basically pick any range of values that you like.
-The kernel tuner will check the maximum number of threads per thread block supported by your GPU at runtime, and automatically skip over kernel configurations that attempt to use more.
+The kernel tuner will check the maximum number of threads per thread block supported by your GPU at run-time, and automatically skip over kernel configurations that attempt to use more.
 The kernel tuner will do this silently unless you use the option ``verbose=True``.